-A gene is a unit of inheritance of us while the allele is an alternative form of it.
+A gene is an inheritance unit of us while the allele is an alternative form of it.

 Confused?
-Don’t worry after reading this article your fundamentals of genetics becomes stronger and your concept of gene vs allele becomes more clear.
+Don’t worry after reading this article your fundamentals of genetics and related terminologies become stronger and your concept of gene vs allele becomes more clear.

 So let’s start with some basics,